 By the early 19th century, criollos in many Spanish colonies had grown increasingly dissatisfied with their lack of administrative power and the crown’s heavy taxes – leading to revolutions all over the continent.
 In Peru, the winds of change arrived from two directions.
 Argentine revolutionary José de San Martín led independence campaigns in Argentina and Chile, before entering Peru by sea at the port of Pisco in 1820.
 With San Martín’s arrival, royalist forces retreated into the highlands, allowing him to ride into Lima unobstructed.
 On July 28, 1821, independence was declared.
 But real independence wouldn’t materialize for another three years.
 With Spanish forces still at large in the interior, San Martín would need more men to fully defeat the Spanish.

-Enter Simón Bolívar, the Venezuelan revolutionary who had been leading independence fights in Venezuela, Colombia and Ecuador.
+Then came Simón Bolívar, the Venezuelan revolutionary who had been leading independence fights in Venezuela, Colombia and Ecuador.
 In 1823, the Peruvians gave Bolívar dictatorial powers (an honor that had been bestowed on him in other countries).
 By the latter half of 1824, he and his lieutenant, Antonio José de Sucre, had routed the Spanish in decisive battles at Junín and Ayacucho.
 The revolutionaries had faced staggering odds, but nonetheless managed to capture the viceroy and negotiate a surrender.
 As part of the deal, the Spanish would retire all of their forces from Peru and Bolivia.

 The lofty idealism of the revolution was soon followed by the harsh reality of having to govern.
 Peru, the young nation, proved to be just as anarchic as Peru, the viceroyalty.
 Between 1825 and 1841, there was a revolving door of regime changes (two dozen) as regional caudillos (chieftains) scrambled for power.
 The situation improved in the 1840s with the mining of vast deposits of guano off the Peruvian coast, the nitrate-rich bird droppings that reaped unheard-of profits as fertilizer on the international market.
-(19th-century Peruvian history is – literally – rife with poop jokes.)
+(Nineteenth-century Peruvian history is – literally – rife with poop jokes.)

 The country would find some measure of stability under the governance of Ramón Castilla (a mestizo), who would be elected to his first term in 1845.
 The income from the guano boom – which he had been key in exploiting – helped Castilla make needed economic improvements.
 He abolished slavery, paid off some of Peru’s debt and established a public school system.
 Castilla served as president three more times over the course of two decades – at times, by force; at others, in an interim capacity; at one point, for less than a week.
 Following his final term, he was exiled by competitors who wanted to neutralize him politically.